Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Postpartum Depression.md

 Your body and mind are putting a filter on how you see yourself, the world, and your baby.
 But, with help, that filter can be lifted.

 A good first step is understanding what postpartum depression is and isn’t.
-An important follow-up is opening up about what you’re experiencing with family, friends, and health professionals.
+An important follow-up is opening up about what you’re experiencing with family, friends, and mental health professionals.

 Symptoms of postpartum depression
 The symptoms of postpartum depression can be very similar to those of other types of depression.